thin-edge/thin-edge.io/docs/src/architecture/data-model.md

 ## Registration of a new device

-The sequence diagram below illustrates call involved components and messages-exchanges happending, when a new external child-device registers it-self to thin-edge.
+The sequence diagram below illustrates the data/message flow and all components involved, when a new external child-device registers it-self to thin-edge.

 ```mermaid
 sequenceDiagram